OUR HISTORY

 PASTORS

 The ten most recent pastors of St Mary's are listed below.
-For a complete list, please click here.
+A complete list is available on the 'detailed history' page.

 Rev. Charles H. Rowland, June 13, 1975 – June 15, 1982